alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

 The easiest way to understand the Vector is in a geometric context, say 2D or 3D cartesian coordinates, and then extrapolate it for other Vector spaces which we encounter but cannot really imgagine.
 This is what we will try to do here.

-## Matrices and Vectors
+## Matrices - A way to represent Vectors (and Tensors)

- Vectors are represented as matrices.A matrix is defined to be a rectangular array of numbers.
-Example here is a [Euclidean Vector][5] in three-dimensional Euclidean space (or $R^{3}$).
-So a vector is represented as a column matrix.
+ Vectors are represented as matrices.
+A matrix is defined to be a rectangular array of numbers.
+Example here is a [Euclidean Vector][Euclidean_vector]  in three-dimensional Euclidean space (or $R^{3}$) with some magnitude and direction (from (0,0,0) origin in this case).

+ A vector is represented either as column matrix or as a row matrix.

 $$
 a = \begin{bmatrix}